Developer: Irem Publisher: NEC Release: 10/90 Genre: Action

 As a fan of the Turbo Grafx I had to accept certain things.
 One, that I would probably be the only one that owned one in my neighborhood.
 And that It would never have the large library of the Sega Genesis and SNES.
 That second part hurt the most.
 While rival console owners got to enjoy side scrolling classics like Revenge of Shinobi and Super Ghouls N’ Ghosts Turbo fans had little to compete with.
 The few it did receive in the US were pretty awesome though.
-Irem’s port of Ninja Spirit was one of those games and captures the magic of the arcade game beautifully.
+Irem’s port of Ninja Spirit captures the magic of the arcade game beautifully and is one of the better action titles for the system.

 As much as Ninja Gaiden and Ninja Spirit are different gameplay wise their stories are way too similar.
 Rogue ninja Moonlight witnessed the death of his father at the hands of a half man/half demon.
 Now he is on a mission of revenge.
 Sound familiar?
 Ninja Spirit eschews the extensive cutscenes and focuses on pure action, which it does extremely well.